CaskAle/iot-workshop/README.md

 *Everyone*:

 1. At this point, you will be prompted for the user password.
-The Raspberry Pi credentials are:
+The Raspberry Pi credentials are:\

-> User ID: **pi**\
+    User ID: **pi**\
-> Password: **raspberry**
+    Password: **raspberry**\
->
-> ***Note:** Once logged in, you will see a message reminding you to
-> change the password of your Pi.
-Use the **passwd** command to change
-> it in order to ensure the security of your work.
-Be sure to make a
-> note of your new password. *
+    ***Note:** Once logged in, you will see a message reminding you to change the password of your Pi.
+Use the **passwd** command to change it in order to ensure the security of your work.
+Be sure to make a note of your new password. *

+2. In order to ensure that node-red will restart automatically in the event of reboots and crashes, you should enable the nodered service with the command:\
+    sudo systemctl enable nodered.service

-1. Start Node-Red on the Pi: with the command: **node-red-start**.
+3. Finally, start Node-Red on the Pi with the command: node-red-start\
     ***FYI**: When the Node-Red app starts on the Pi, the last action it performs is to start a logging function.
-You can exit this logging, if needed, by pressing Ctrl-C. This will not stop Node-Red itself.
+You can exit this logging, if needed, by pressing Ctrl-c.
+This will not stop Node-Red itself.
     If/When you want to stop Node-Red, you need to issue the command: node-red-stop.*

 ### Part VI: Create Raspberry Pi Node-Red Flows